SymonaLisa/symonalisa.github.io/README.md

 # 🌿 Virgi Symone Jordaan – Portfolio

 Welcome to my personal portfolio website!
-Built to showcase my transition from audit and SEO into the world of AI, machine learning, and intelligent systems.
+Built to showcase my transition from audit and SEO into the exciting world of AI, machine learning, and intelligent systems.

 > 💻 **Live Site:** [https://symonalisa.github.io](https://symonalisa.github.io)